This language is currently in review and will be available soon!

 The project has evolved from Dr Istratii’s previous long-term PhD research in Tigray region, Ethiopia, and reflects many years’ consultations and discussions with friends and colleagues in Aksum, Mekelle and Addis Ababa.
-It builds upon old and new partnerships with academic and non-governmental organisations, including Aksum University (Aksum, Ethiopia), the St Frumentius Abba Selama Kessate Berhan Theological College (Mekelle, Ethiopia), the Ethiopian Women Lawyers Association (Addis Ababa, Ethiopia), the Ethiopian Orthodox Church Development and Inter-Church Aid Commission (Addis Ababa, Ethiopia), Diversity Resource International (Brighton, UK) and its sister-branch Waniney (Asmara, Eritrea), the University of Bristol (Bristol, UK) and the University of Sheffield (Sheffield, UK).
+It builds upon old and new partnerships with academic and non-governmental organisations, including Aksum University (Aksum, Ethiopia), the St Frumentius Abba Selama Kessate Berhan Theological College (Mekelle, Ethiopia), the Ethiopian Women Lawyers Association (Addis Ababa, Ethiopia), the Ethiopian Orthodox Church Development and Inter-Church Aid Commission (Addis Ababa, Ethiopia), Diversity Resource International (Brighton, UK), the University of Bristol (Bristol, UK) and the University of Sheffield (Sheffield, UK).

 The project team also includes numerous independent specialists and technical partners who support the project in different capacities, as well as a dedicated Advisory Board, all of whom are listed on the ‘About Us’ page.